 Project Site

-To protect freedom of speech, there must be a way to independently detect if something has been censored.
-Our platform uses remote measurement techniques to collect and publish such data, weekly, for more than 150 countries.
-The platform has detected surreptitious censorship involving Saudi Arabia and Kazakhstan.
+To protect freedom of speech, there must be a way to detect if something has been censored.
+Censored Planet uses remote measurement techniques to collect and publish censorship data for more than 150 countries, enabling detection of surreptitious censorship such as in Saudi Arabia and Kazakhstan.

 ISP-Scale DDoS Mitigation